 What is Spatchcocking?

-I looked up the history of spatchcocking and it has been around since the 18th century.
-But in 2002 New York Times food "minimalist" Mark Bitman created a video about spatchcocked turkey and all of a sudden, the term was trending.
+I looked up the history of spatchcocking, which has been around since the 18th century.
+But in 2002, New York Times food "minimalist" Mark Bittman created a video about spatchcocked turkey, and all of a sudden, the term was trending.
 His video is entertaining.
-He shows you exactly how to do it and then puts a big clock around his neck to show you the turkey will be done in 45 minutes.
+He shows you exactly how to do it and then puts a giant clock around his neck to show you the turkey will be done in 45 minutes.
 And it looks like it's about a 12-pound turkey.

 Watch the video above to see how to cut the backbone out.

 Don and I found the flavor of the chicken to be fabulous.
-It was juicy and fully cooked in about 35-40 minutes a side over a medium-high heated grill using the indirect method of cooking.
+It was juicy and fully cooked in about 35-40 minutes a side over a medium-high heated grill using the indirect cooking method.
 "Indirect" means that the area where the food is being cooked does not have flames or hot coals directly under it.
 The heat surrounds it on either side instead.

 Sometimes Ya Gotta Eat Fat